Code-Phantom-Thief/Simple-MERN-Todo/README.md

 ### Warning:

+1: Authentication and Authorization

 This site's have not perfect authentication and authorization function.

 Because, I have a limited knowledge of authentication and authorization at the present time.

+2: Some Css mistakes

+I knew some CSS mistakes after deploy.

+Probably, I will fix this mistakes in the future.

+3: Some Error messages does not apper.

+I knew this mistakes after deploy also.

+For example, if you enter more than 30 characters in title area, error messages will not show.

+Probably, I will fix this mistakes in the future also.

 ### Future Assignment: